Watagon/learning-freeswitch/README.md

 (see start_container.sh).

-## Using baresip to listen to freeswitch output.
+## Using baresip to listen to freeswitch output

 Using sip-lab inside the container, we cannot listen to audio output from freeswitch.